Stuff to Check Out

 A message from Laurie:

-However, if you choose to listen to any of the listed podcasts, or read any books, but are not currently in therapy with me or another licensed and appropriately trained clinician, please be mindful.
+Disclaimer: if you choose to listen to any of the listed podcasts, or read any books, but are not currently in therapy with me or another licensed and appropriately trained clinician, please be mindful.
 Some material may contain material which is "triggering".
-What this means is that it may bring up painful emotions or memories that you are not prepared for, and if you don't have someone who has the right skills to talk to, you could become overwhelmed.
+What this means is that it may bring up painful emotions or memories that you are not prepared for, and if you don't have someone who has the right skills to talk to, you could become overwhelmed and turn to negative strategies to manage your pain.
 Please know that listening to a podcast or reading a book is never a substitute for therapy.

 Here are some of my podcast recommendations--please remember the trigger warning, and listen with discretion.